 - Check the caulk around windows and trim.
 If you need new caulk, use a caulk called Proflex.
 The exception to this would be if your manufacture used silicone.
 If so, you will have to use it again, as Proflex will not stick to silicone.

 - Next, make sure you winterize your water system.
 You can suck antifreeze through the system or blow the water out.
 To blow out your system, drain your water heater and put the plug back in.
-Turn your faucets to open and add air until all the faucets are dry.
+Connect an air compressor fitting to your city fill and then connect your air hose to the fitting (we sell blowout fittings that hook to your compressor.)
+Next, turn each faucet on individually until all the faucets are dry.
 Don’t forget the toilet and outside showers.
 Be sure to put a bit of antifreeze in your P-traps so they don’t freeze.
-We sell blowout fittings that hook to your compressor to put air into your trailer.
 The other option is to pull antifreeze through your trailer plumbing.
 This method is more expensive and creates a nasty taste in your water system – so it is not the preferred method.
+Remember to drain all of your tanks.
 We can winterize your water system for less than $60.00 for most units.